CelliesProjects/moonPhase-esp32/README.md

 ### Why?

-The 1.x versions were coded with the default Arduino compiler settings which are very lax and allow for a lot of ambiguity.
-Also I made some wrong choices wrt the struct member names.
+Some struct member names in earlier versions were misleading.

+Version 2.0 cleans this up and enforces stricter, more explicit code.

 ### The changes

-The `#include <moonPhase.h` changed to `#include "MoonPhase.hpp"`.
+The include path changed from `#include <moonPhase.h>` to `#include "MoonPhase.hpp"`

-The class name has changed from `moonPhase` to `MoonPhase`.
+The class name changed from `moonPhase` to `MoonPhase`

-The struct member names changed from `angle` to `angleDeg` and `percentLit` to `amountLit`.
+Struct member names were clarified:

+`angle` → `angleDeg`

+`percentLit` → `amountLit`

 | Before (v1.x)           | After (v2.0)           |
 | ----------------------- | ---------------------- |